Current State of Science

 General Literature Reviews on the role of S\R (Spirituality & Religion) for Family Relationships

 - Thousands of studies have been conducted in the past 30 years on the role of faith for individual well-being.
 By contrast, few peer-reviewed studies have been published in journals that focus on faith and family life - around 300 studies up through 2009 - where religion or spirituality is used as a key word in search engines.
 Many gaps exist in the literature.

-reviews of peer-reviewed, empirical studies on faith and family
+- For in-depth reviews of peer-reviewed, empirical studies on faith and family life, see:

 - Mahoney, A. (2010).
 Religion in families 1999-2009: A relational spirituality framework.
 Journal of Marriage and Family, 72, 805 – 827.

 - Mahoney, A., Pargament, K. I., Swank, A., & Tarakeshwar, N. (2001).
 Religion in the home in the 1980s and 90s: A meta-analytic review and conceptual analysis of religion, marriage, and parenting.
 Journal of Family Psychology, 15, 559-596.

 - For a list of the 184 studies that Dr. Mahoney located that were published in peer-reviewed journals from 1999-2009, see: http://www.bgsu.edu/downloads/cas/file84518.pdf